nzhang1218/NLOS_imaging_over_1.43km/README.md

 Instructions for the experimental data:

 - 'sig_in': (type: 64 * 64 * 512 double), it contains the temporal distribution(histogram) of arrival photons at each pixel.
-- 'timeRes': (type: double), it represents the time resolution of the time-digital-convertet(TDC) (unit:s)
+- 'timeRes': (type: double), it represents the time resolution of the time-digital-converter(TDC) (unit:s)
 - 'pulsewidth': (type: double), it represents the pulse width of the histogram in 'data_processed' (unit:s)
 - 'width': (type: double), it represents the width of scanning area

 ### Code

-Our algorithm is based on following two papers:
+Our algorithm is based on the following two papers:

 O’Toole, Matthew, David B. Lindell, and Gordon Wetzstein.
 "Confocal non-line-of-sight imaging based on the light-cone transform."
 Nature 555.7696 (2018): 338-341.